in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 - [Complete in28Minutes Course Guide](https://courses.in28minutes.com/p/in28minutes-course-guide){:target="_blank"}

-## Step 0 : Get an overview of the Full Stack Application
+## Step 0: Get an overview of the Full Stack Application

 ### Understanding Basic Features of the Application

 Following screenshot shows the application we would like to build:

-It is a basic instructor portal allowing instructors to maintain their courses.
+It is a primary instructor portal allowing instructors to maintain their courses.

 ![Image](/images/full-stack-application-with-spring-boot-screenshot.png "Spring Boot Full Stack Application")